-International Students and Policies on Student Immigration Status requirements described at www.northwestern.edu/international in order to remain in compliance with US immigration regulations, which govern their academic study, travel, and employment in the United States.
+International Students and Policies on Student Immigration Status

+International students agree to maintain and follow the regulations of their immigration status.
+They should refer to the requirements described at www.northwestern.edu/international in order to remain in compliance with US immigration regulations, which govern their academic study, travel, and employment in the United States.